eng-1/eng-1.github.io/_posts/2019-2-8-Decompiling-Java-Classes.md

  gradle build
  ```

- Having ran gradle and acquired an executable, we can now finally use Fernflower to decompile any `.class` files located in the APK.
+ Having acquired an executable, we can now finally use Fernflower to decompile any `.class` files located in the APK.

- Here is an example of how to use the new `fernflower.jar` file we just built:
+ To run the newly-made binary, simply give it two additional arguments: the folder containing the classes you want to decompile, and the output directory into which the results will be placed.
+Now, you are free to open the results in any text editor that you wish, and analyze what each Java file does.

 ```bash
 java -jar build/libs/fernflower.jar  <Your_.class_Directory>  <Your_Output_Directory>
 ```

- To run the newly-made binary, simply give it two additional arguments: the folder containing the classes you want to decompile, and the output directory into which the results will be placed.
-Now, you are free to open the results in any text editor that you wish, and analyze what each Java file does.

  In the case of Fernflower failing to decompile a `.class` file, it will print out an error message that you will be able to notice.
 In the future, I will cover a few common anti-decompilation tricks used to fool decompilers like Fernflower, and how to get around them.